REM Sleep Calculator

 - Older adults (65+ years): 7-8 hours

-To learn this, we must know about the sleep cycle our body goes through.
-Our body goes through multiple sleep cycles throughout the night, each lasting approximately 90 minutes.
+To learn the perfect time for a nap, we must know about the sleep cycle our body goes through.
+Our body goes through multiple sleep cycles throughout the night.
+Each sleep cycle lasts approximately 90 minutes.

 These cycles include: